bpwhelan/EmbyAniSync/README.md

 ## Planned

-3.7 compatibility if it is desired.
+- 3.7 compatibility if it is desired.
 I like a lot of 3.8->3.10 features so I decided to require 3.10
+- Jellyfin Support?

 ## Credits